Boston, Massachusetts, US

 I do think it takes a lot of courage to not fight in defense of your nation in a war in which you believe is morally wrong.
 There is a lot of societal pressure these days to conform to the war efforts of your country and its human nature to do that.
 I do believe it's cowardice to fight in a war you don’t believe in, but I do understand why a person might do that.
 As I said previously, there is a lot of societal pressure from friends and family, but it could also be the law in your country that you must fight in the war.
 This is similar to the American draft system.
 It may also be the only way for a person to get the money to provide for their family.
 Either way, every circumstance is different, so we shouldn’t become prone to fundamental attribution error and assume that a person is cowardice since they fought in a war they don’t believe in.

 I think one of the consequences of people acting on their own accord is the third principle “the principle of responsibility, which demands an examination of where responsibility lies in war” (Excerpt 3).
 I think responsibility lies not only in if you choose to fight but if you don’t choose to fight.
 These consequences range from guilt to war crimes.
-There must be an abundance of thought that comes from even thinking about wars as a war.
-There will be consequences for people within and outside of the way, so it is advised to proceed with caution.
+There must be an abundance of thought that comes from even thinking about wars as an option.
+There will be consequences for people within and outside of the war, so it is advised to proceed with caution.

 Dorchester Center, Massachusetts, US